DID YOU KNOW THESE GORGEOUS BLOOMS ARE EDIBLE!?

 sea salt & pepper to taste

-- In a large saucepan, over medium high heat, add half the leaves and 2 Tbsp of water.
+- In a large saucepan, over medium high heat, add half the greens and 2 Tbsp of water.
 Stir with a wooden spoon and cook until the leaves have wilted and turned dark green, about 2 minutes.
-Remove cooked nettle and repeat with remaining leaves.
-This process will remove the sting from the nettles.
-Drain the nettle leaves and once cooled, gently squeeze them to remove as much water as possible.
+Remove cooked greens and repeat with remaining then gently squeeze to remove as much water as possible.
 Set aside.

 - In a food processor or blender, coarsely chop nuts and/or seeds, garlic and Parmesan.

-- Add cooked nettles, lemon juice, salt and pepper.
+- Add cooked greens, lemon juice, salt and pepper.
 Process until well blended.

 - With the processor running, pour in olive oil to make a paste.